rezaEbrahimi94/CodingChallenge-Fullstack/README.md

 How you achieve this result is completely up to you.

+There is an optional task defined in the [optional.md](optional.md) file.

 Bonus points (in order of importance):

 * Following the [AirBnB](https://github.com/airbnb/javascript) style guide (already configured in JSLinter)